QLine: Route

 The QLine traverses Woodward Avenue in its entirety from downtown through Midtown to New Center.
 The line begins at the southern terminus at Congress Street in the median before tracks swing to the curbside for most of its length.
 (Some parts of the line have tracks running down the middle travel lane of Woodward in downtown.)
 After traveling in the curbside travel lane, the line swings back into the inside travel lane (median) at Amsterdam all the way to the line's northern terminus at Grand Boulevard.
 Non-revenue tracks continue two blocks to the M-1 Rail Penske Tech Center, which serves as headquarters for the QLine and the garage for the streetcars.
-In September 2021, the southbound curb lane from Temple Street to West Fisher Service Drive was converted to a transit-only lane to be used by the QLine, DDOT and SMART to increase headways.
+In September 2021, the southbound curb lane from Temple Street to I-75 was converted to a transit-only lane to be used by the QLine, DDOT and SMART to increase headways.

 List of stations

-Hours

-The QLine operates seven days a week.
-Service begins at 8 a.m. daily.
-Sunday through Thursday, service ends at 8 p.m. and Friday and Saturday services ends at 10 p.m.

-Headways
+Headways and operational span

-QLine generally operates at four trains per hour, with trains arriving every 15 minutes or less.
+The QLine generally operates four trains at a time, with trains arriving every 15 minutes or less.
+Service runs seven days a week, beginning at 8 a.m. daily: trains run through midnight Monday-Saturday, and through 9 p.m. on Sundays.

 Fares

-At the present time, there is no fare as a pilot complimentary service is being offered.
+There is currently no charge to ride the QLine, as its operations are supported by a subsidy from the State of Michigan.
+The system's original fare, instituted in September 2017, was $1.50; it was raised to $2 in October 2019, when the QLine joined the Dart payment system used by SMART and DDOT.

+Towing

+M-1 Rail is a licensed towing operator.
+State legislation permits the agency to tow parked vehicles which block its tracks; vehicles are taken to City of Detroit-owned impound lots.
+Towing operations began in June 2022, when a Florida towing company donated a truck to M-1 Rail.